Chamal1120/dotfiles/README.md

 ```

 > [!IMPORTANT]
-> Make sure that you have installed fast-syntax-highlighting and zsh-auto-suggestions to the folders that have configured in `.zshrc`.
+> * Make sure that you have installed fast-syntax-highlighting and zsh-auto-suggestions to the folders that have configured in `.zshrc`.
+> * On Arch linux you can install them by running `yay -S zsh-autosuggestions zsh-fast-syntax-highlighting`.
+> * Please use **sudo** when simlinking pacman config.

 > [!NOTE]
 > I have turned off the animations and blur in the hyprland config.
-You can turn them on by editing the `config.toml` file in the `~/.config/hypr` directory.
+You can turn them on by editing the `hyprland.conf` file in the `~/.config/hypr` directory.

 ## Removing the symlinks